 I attended all three and all were designed to entice current partners and customers to embrace their future.
 Each firm is on a different flight path in their quest to win the enterprise.
 This blog post summarizes some of the key findings from each of the events.

 The BroadSoft Connections event was well executed and well attended, more from a partner perspective than end users.
 The reason is that BroadSoft is mainly sold by its Carrier OEMs and via partners.
 Many of the partners who exhibited at the conference are end point providers, so there were numerous demos on new phones, which all looked pretty similar.

 Of course, the buzz at the event shifted to whispers once news of the evening faded away and Cisco put out its press release at 6 am Monday morning.
 All of the conversations at the event were focused on what happens next with BroadSoft.
 The big message conveyed was that there would be zero change to BroadSoft’s partner approach.
 This is good news for Cisco, as it needs a Cloud Voice Service that can natively integrate with third-party phones (without bridges or gateways).

 We do think that BroadSoft Team-One can live on with carrier partners—but for end users, we expect Cisco Spark to be the main story.

 Nextiva NextCon: The Rise of NextOS

 Nextiva held its second annual conference and we have to say, they had a large turnout for a firm their size.
-In addition to a solid turnout, Nextiva had some solid keynotes (including one from your truly) and a cool interview with Polycom CEO Mary McDowell,
+In addition to a solid turnout, Nextiva had some solid keynotes (including one from yours truly) and a cool interview with Polycom CEO Mary McDowell.

 - Nextiva ServiceCRM